voidmainvoid95/accuracy-evaluation-cpp/README.md

 # Accuracy evaluation
-A c++ implementation for calculating accuracy metrics (Accuracy, Error Rate, Precision(micro/macro), Recall(micro/macro), Fscore(micro/macro)) for classification tasks based on paper [A systematic analysis of performance measures for classification tasks] (http://www.sciencedirect.com/science/article/pii/S0306457309000259) and MATLAB confusion implementation.
+A c++ implementation for calculating the accuracy metrics (Accuracy, Error Rate, Precision(micro/macro), Recall(micro/macro), Fscore(micro/macro)) for classification tasks based on the paper [A systematic analysis of performance measures for classification tasks] (http://www.sciencedirect.com/science/article/pii/S0306457309000259) and MATLAB confusion implementation.